GuillaumeFalourd/clone-github-repo-action/README.md

 You now have a new input parameter called `branch`, which is optional and uses `main` as default value.
 If you specify a branch value when using the action, it will be passed as the value for the **--branch** parameter of the git clone command.

+### What changed with the action `v2.3` ?

+You now have a new input parameter called `submodule`, which is optional and uses `false` as default value.
+If you specify the submodule value when using the action as `true`, it will clone the submodule along with the repository.

 ## How to use this action?

 Create a new `.yml` file on your `.github/workflows` directory.